themill/wiz/doc/release/migration_notes.rst

 .. rubric:: implicit packages

-Implicit packages identified by the :ref:`auto-use <definition/auto-use>` keyword are now pre-pended to the list of explicit requests instead of being appended.
+Implicit packages identified by the :ref:`auto-use <definition/auto-use>` keyword are now prepended to the list of explicit requests instead of being appended.
 It ensures that implicit packages have always higher priorities than explicit packages, which is necessary when being used within project registries to augment or overwrite environment variables.